open-cogsci/osdoc/content/pages/tutorials/beginner.md

 - %link:timing%

-__Tip__ -- The duration of a `sketchpad` can be a value in milliseconds, but you can also enter 'keypress' or 'mouseclick' to collect a keyboard press or mouse click respectively.
-In this case a `sketchpad` will work much the same as a `keyboard_response` item (but with fewer options).
+__Tip__ -- The duration of a SKETCHPAD can be a value in milliseconds, but you can also enter 'keypress' or 'mouseclick' to collect a keyboard press or mouse click respectively.
+In this case a SKETCHPAD will work much the same as a KEYBOARD_RESPONSE item (but with fewer options).

 __Tip__ -- Make sure that the (foreground) color is set to black.
 Otherwise you will draw white on white and won't see anything!